tc39/ecma402/docs/style-guide.md

 ## Element Ordering

-This section concerns the order in which containers store elements.
+This section concerns the observable order for elements of arrays and properties of objects.

 ### General Guidelines

-:star2: *ECMA-402 spec must provide a deterministic order for the contents of all containers.
-This order should be lexicographic except in cases wherein there is a clearly preferable semantic ordering. :star2:*
+:star2: *ECMA-402 must provide a deterministic order for the elements of all arrays and the properties of all objects.
+This order should be lexicographic except in cases for which there is a clearly preferable semantic ordering. :star2:*

 For example, an array holding the time zone identifiers "Asia/Tokyo", "Asia/Ho_Chi_Minh", and "Asia/Dubai" should use the order `["Asia/Dubai", "Asia/Ho_Chi_Minh", "Asia/Tokyo"]`